Large Language Models and Games: A Survey and Roadmap

-While we identified player assistance as an important role that LLMs can play, we have not yet found any work that targets any aspect of this.
+While we identified player assistance as an important role that LLMs can play, we have found little work that targets any aspect of this beyond re-theming designer-defined hints \cite{rist2024using}.
 The conversational ability of LLMs make them ideally suited for tutorial writing or hint-giving, especially in short snippets as provided e.g. by a conversational agent.
 However, it is important to note that LLMs often hallucinate or overfit to the corpus they have been trained on, and may be challenged, for instance, to summarize or lookup specific rules given a game manual.
-Similar limitations were identified when using an LLM as assistant to a human Game Master \cite{Kelly2023TTRPGsupport}, where the LLM could not find elements in the pre-written adventure to highlight when asked a question about the scene.
+Similar limitations were identified when using an LLM as assistant to a human Game Master \cite{Kelly2023TTRPGsupport}, where the LLM could not find information in the pre-written adventure when asked a question about the scene.
 Other technologies (as simple as a database search query) could be used instead, with the LLM undertaking only the task of converting the found information into a natural language utterance.
 Beyond mere hint-giving, however, an LLM could also act as a more hands-on player assistant, taking over more trivial tasks (such as managing minutiae of one city in a strategy game).
-This is also powerful for Game Master assistance, as the LLM can keep track of locations visited and NPCs met, or looking up rules.
+This is also powerful for Game Master assistance, as the LLM can keep track of locations visited and NPCs met, or look up rules.
 In both cases, addressing the issue of hallucinations and consistency will need to be addressed, which we review in Section \ref{sec:limitations}.